Genedy97/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

-# Udacity Devops Engineer Nanodegree - Project 2
+# Udacity cloud Devops Engineer Nanodegree - Project 2

 This is an assignment for the [Udacity Devops Engineer Nanodegree](https://eu.udacity.com/course/cloud-dev-ops-nanodegree--nd9991) program.